chucknado/zpu/README.md

 2. Copy the transformed HTML files to the **zpu/transformed_dita_files** folder.

-3. Run the following script to parse each file and publish it to HC:
+3. In your command line interface, run the following command to parse each file and publish it to HC:

     ```bash
     $ python publish_files.py